< Previous Page

 Brackets (except 1-1/2" thickness) are available in AZEK Brand Cellular PVC and High Density Polyurethane.
 These synthetic woods are impervious to moisture, salt, and insects - perfect for exterior use!

 Poplar is a good choice for interior painted wood.
-It’s economical, and a bit stronger than Pine.
+It’s economical and stronger than Pine.
 However, some feel it's not as good for staining, due to color variations within a given board.
 Oak is great inside, particularly if you’re matching Oak you already have, but is not recommended for exterior use.

 We strongly recommend at least 1" thick Brackets for most applications.
 Although we’ve sold hundreds of thousands at 3/4", one inch or more in thickness really is nicer.
 Extra thickness costs a little more now, but isn’t your added pleasure and satisfaction over the years worth the difference?